srg-imperial/GrayC/ISSTA-2023-AE/README.md

 1. gfauto: https://github.com/google/graphicsfuzz.git
 2. remove-parens (Git version: 1b2c68e): https://github.com/mc-imperial/remove-parens

+A full installation of the artifact can be at least 60 GB and the experiments can take up to 100 GB as coverage information on LLVM and GCC can take many GBs.

 ## VI.B General Information - No Action Needed with Docker Image